Salt

 Foods with added salt

 Some foods are naturally high in salt because of the way they’re made.
-You can still enjoy them as part of a healthy balanced diet but don’t have as much or eat them too often.
+You can still enjoy these as part of a healthy balanced diet, but try not to eat as much of them.

 • anchovies